DivyanshuPradhan-linux/DivyanshuPradhan-linux/README.md

 - 💞️ I’m looking to collaborate on GDG VBSPU App development.
 - 📫 How to reach me:- Hack into my terminal to backdoor access
 - 😄 Pronouns:code master..
-- ⚡ Fun fact: I used to build app for my gf when I get brekup I introduce subscription model 😆..
+- ⚡ Fun fact: I used to build app for my gf when I get brekup I Send Update and introduce subscription model 😆..

 <!---
 DivyanshuPradhan-linux/DivyanshuPradhan-linux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.